Joe Harriott: Discography

-Harriott's profile has also been helped by CD reissues of his most important albums, notably Free Form, Abstract and Movement.
-However, other key albums such as Hum-Dono have yet to be reissued.
+Harriott's profile has also been helped by CD reissues of his most important albums, notably Free Form, Abstract, Movement and Hum-Dono, but other key albums have yet to be reissued.
 In recent years, other recordings of Harriott in his prime have surfaced.
 Michael Garrick has compiled and released a CD on his own Jazz Academy label, entitled Genius.
 This consists of some early 1960s live performances and home recordings made with a pianist friend, William Haig-Joyce.
 In 2006, a 1963 live recording made at a small club in Leicester was unearthed and issued on CD, entitled Live At Harry's.
 In early 2007, many of his hard-to-find mid-1950s sessions, both as leader and sideman, were made available on the 2-CD compilation Killer Joe.

 A four-CD set entitled The Joe Harriott Story (Proper Box) was issued in 2011.